What is Chemotherapy?

 Chemotherapy refers to the use of medication that has the ability to kill or reduce the growth of cancer cells.
 There are different categories of chemotherapy drugs:

-Some cancers require hormones to grow, and one type of chemotherapy works by blocking the body's production of the specific kind hormone for that cancer.
+Some cancers require hormones to grow, and one type of chemotherapy works by blocking the body's production of the specific hormone for that cancer.

 Another category of chemotherapy medicines works by directly attacking and killing cancer cells.